-Device class Product types Registers com.victronenergy.tank Tank levels 3000 to 3005 com.victronenergy.grid Energy meters configured to measure the grid 2600 to 2609 com.victronenergy.gps GPS 2800 to 2807 com.victronenergy.genset Generators 3200 to 3223 com.victronenergy.temperature Temperature sensors (1) 3300 to 3305
+Device class Product types Registers com.victronenergy.tank Tank levels 3000 to 3005 com.victronenergy.grid Energy meters configured to measure the grid 2600 to 2609 com.victronenergy.gps GPS 2800 to 2807 com.victronenergy.tank Tank sensors 3000 to 3007 com.victronenergy.genset Generators 3200 to 3223 com.victronenergy.temperature Temperature sensors (1) 3300 to 3305 com.victronenery.meteo IMT solar irradiation sensors 3600 to 3603

-(1): Only the Venus GX is provided with temperature sensor inputs.
+(1): Check for compatible GX devices (eg Venus GX) that provide temperature sensor inputs.
 The battery temperature as measured by a sensor connected to a VE.Bus device is not available.
 And the battery temperature as measured by a sensor connected to a BMV battery monitor is available under the com.victronenergy.battery register set.